Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

-Malcolm Brogdon and the rest of the Boston Celtics match up versus the Philadelphia 76ers in the NBA Playoffs on Friday, at 7:30 PM ET.
+Malcolm Brogdon and his Boston Celtics teammates face the Philadelphia 76ers in the 2023 NBA Playoffs, at 3:30 PM ET on Sunday.

-With prop bets in place for Brogdon, let's dive into some stats and trends to assist you in making good predictions.
+Now let's examine Brogdon's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Malcolm Brogdon Prop Bets vs. the 76ers